 If I know a lot of people it’s simply through being in London for 14 years.
 Very rarely have I actively gone and made friends with anybody; that’s not my personality at all.
 I just don’t do it.
 I’m not a natural networker.
 If we’re at a party and you introduce me to someone, then I will talk to him or her.
 But if there’s a random person that I don’t know and have no connection with, I won’t just walk up to them.
 I’ve got friends who do it and when I watch them I’m in awe.

 On Creating ‘Myths’

-You can’t create historical myths in the groups don’t identify with each other.
+You can’t create historical myths in groups if they don’t identify with each other.
 You’re only going to believe something that I tell you because you believe you identify with me.
 It’s easier to sell those dreams, those aspirations and those goals when your market can identify with each other.
 If you didn’t want to be like that other girl that you identify with, why would you trust her word and what she’s going to tell you?